KaiPereira/SODIMM-CM5-Carrier/JOURNAL.md

 ![Pasted image 20250831225318.png](journal/Pasted%20image%2020250831225318.png)

 And for now I'm just going to end it there because we've actually started working on the project and got a lot of the specs for the carrier board down!

+## Day 7 - Starting the PCB

+Now that I have the compute module template down, I can actually get started working on it!

+The first thing I'm going to do, is figure out what connector I'm going to use for the backplane.
+And before I mentioned I was going with SODIMM, but after some more research, it might not be the best fit.

+I need a connector that can handle mid-high speed traces, around 60 - 70 pins and be decently, but not too compact.
+So the options I've compiled are:
+- SO-DIMM: Very rigid and compact, can handle high speeds, 200+ pins, expensive
+- MICRO-DIMM: Rigid and very compact, can handle high speeds, 50+ pins, hard to source and expensive
+- 0.8mm 60+ pin vertical mezzanine connector: Compact, can handle mid speeds, 60+ pins, easy to source and relatively cheap

+And it's honestly an insanely tough choice between SO-DIMM and the vertical mezzanine connector, because while the mezzanine connector is way cheaper, it's not as rigid and sleek as the SO-DIMM.